-Who has better training experience?
+Who has a better training experience?
 Who suffers more?
+Navy SEALs vs SAS!
 Do the British officials have more expectations from their candidates than the U.S or vice versa?
 Who is faster at being deployed, who has better firepower, what is the difference between the two?
 What can one do that the other can’t do?
 What kind of equipment do they use and to what account?

-Ultimately there may be some chest beating when members of any of those meet in the marketplace, but they will all recognize the hard work it took to achieve the degree.
+Ultimately there may be some chest-beating when members of any of those meet in the marketplace, but they will all recognize the hard work it took to achieve the degree.
+Both units are Tier 1 units in their countries.

 They train in different ways and for different things.
 Better training will always be subjective.